 A serious shortage of magnesium in the body is rare.
 However, a lack of magnesium negatively impacts sleep.
 So, be sure to eat your leafy green veggies; nuts and legumes; yogurt and milk; and whole grains.
 Or take a magnesium supplement.8

 Try to find some normalcy

-- Plan a little getaway (even if it’s for just a day)
+- Plan a little getaway (even if it’s for just a day) to a neighboring town.